marcelm/cutadapt/doc/recipes.rst

 while still allowing for non-``A`` bases towards the end of the read.

-Trim a fixed number of bases after adapter trimming
+Trim a fixed number of bases preceding each adapter
 ---------------------------------------------------

 If the adapters you want to remove are preceded by some unknown sequence (such